iriusrisk/OpenThreatModel/CONTRIBUTING.md

 * <a href="https://github.com/iriusrisk/startleft" target="_blank">Startleft documentation</a>.
 * <a href="https://www.threatmodelingconnect.com/" target="_blank">Threat Modeling connect forum</a>.

-In addition, the contributing strategy for OTM is based on standardized procedures for collaborating in GitHub Open Source  projects, so these resources may be helpful for you:
+Furthermore, the contributing strategy for OTM is based on standardized procedures for collaborating in GitHub Open Source  projects, so these resources may be helpful for you:

 * [Finding ways to contribute to open source on GitHub](https://docs.github.com/en/get-started/exploring-projects-on-github/finding-ways-to-contribute-to-open-source-on-github).